 The interfaces between the system and these external entities are shown with labeled arrows, called flows.
 If the “system” is strictly an electronic system involving software and perhaps hardware components, flows will represent data or control signals.
 However, if the “system” includes both a software application and manual operations, flows could also represent the movement of physical objects.
 Two-headed flows indicate update operations involving the data object on the flow.

 The context diagram depicts the project scope at a high level of abstraction.
 This diagram deliberately reveals nothing about the system internals: no information about functionality, architecture, or look-and-feel.
 Nor does it explicitly identify which features or functionality are in scope and which are not.
 The functional behavior of the system is merely implied by the labeled flows that connect the system to the external entities.
 Even the flows are labeled at a high level of abstraction, just to keep the diagram’s complexity manageable.
-The business analyst can decompose these data flows into individual data elements in the project’s data dictionary or data model.
-Corresponding data inputs and outputs imply the types of operations the system will perform, but these aren’t shown explicitly in the context diagram.

 Use Case Diagram